pact-foundation/pact-ruby/README.md

 # Pact

-Define a pact between service consumers and providers.
+Define a pact between service consumers and providers, enabling "consumer driven contract" testing.

-Pact provides an RSpec DSL for service consumers to define the request they will make to a service service provider and the response they expect back.
-This expectation is used in the consumers specs to provide a mock service provider, and is also played back in the service provider specs to ensure the service provider actually does provide the response the consumer expects.
+Pact provides an RSpec DSL for service consumers to define the requests they will make to a service provider and the responses they expect back.
+These expectations are used in the consumers specs to provide a mock service provider.
+The interactions are recorded, and played back in the service provider specs to ensure the service provider actually does provide the response the consumer expects.

-This allows you to test both sides of an integration point using fast unit tests.
+This allows testing of both sides of an integration point using fast unit tests.

 This gem is inspired by the concept of "Consumer driven contracts".
 See http://martinfowler.com/articles/consumerDrivenContracts.html for more information.